gnssx/adaptive_recursive_filter/README.md

 Adaptive Recursive Filter
 =========================

-An adaptive recursive wideband noise filter using the Recursive Least Squares (RLS) algorithm.
+An adaptive recursive wideband noise filter using the recursive least squares (RLS) algorithm.
 Filter dynamically adapts to changes in signal amplitude and noise value.
 Operates in offline and online modes.